-Many clients I work with are hoping to change careers solely because they want to flee an Angry Bird.
+Many people I know want change careers solely because they want to flee an Angry Bird.
+Heck, I’ve done it myself.
 What a shame.
 To feel you must uproot your career journey just because of a toxic person.
 It’s unthinkable and unfair.

 Still, it’s understandable.
 There are those individuals who just can’t seem to be nice and this makes it rather difficult to Be Career Happy, especially, if this “angry bird” is your supervisor.

-I’ve addressed this topic quite a bit in coaching, especially in developing success habits as part of the Career Happiness Coaching package.
+I’ve addressed this topic quite a bit in coaching, especially in developing proactive conflict resolution success habits.
 I’ve also posted a few other blogs on this topic and helpful articles on social media; but truth be told, the answer lies within us.